What Is an Independent Insurance Agent? (And Why It Matters for Your Wallet)

 • Claims support might go through the insurance company, not directly through us

-(Honestly, this is a very short list)How Independent Agents Save You Money
+(Honestly, a very short list)How Independent Agents Save You Money

 This is the big one.
 Here's how we actually help your wallet: